Jean Galea

 My Morning Routine

 I have a fairly structured morning routine that I’ve developed over the years.
-It goes something like this:
+It used to go something like this before we had kids:

 1. Wake up and go to the toilet.